akash-network/awesome-akash/raptoreum-miner/README.md

 # Not getting any bids?

 Akash providers bid in real-time on your deployment.
-If the default of `amount: 2` UAKT is not producing any bids, consider adjusting it to something higher like `amount: 10` to get new bids from providers.
+If the default of `amount: 2` UACT is not producing any bids, consider adjusting it to something higher like `amount: 10` to get new bids from providers.

 # How to speed up mining?